Top 5 Reasons to Visit St Moritz in Summer

-St. Moritz is as fabulous in summer as in winter... so here's the top 5 reason's why it should top your summer holiday list.
+St. Moritz is as fabulous in summer as it is in winter.

-For more than a century, St. Moritz has been the ultimate playground for winter sports fans from all over the world.
-However, few will know that the town originally began as a summer holiday spot due to its healing mineral springs, which helped establish the town as a summer spa resort.
+For more than a century, St. Moritz has been the ultimate playground for winter sports fans.
+However, few will know that the town originally began as a summer holiday destination due to its healing mineral springs.
 Nowadays, St. Moritz continues to attract visitors in summer with its diverse activities, beautiful landscape and fabulous events.
-With this in mind, we’ve picked out the top 5 reasons why St. Moritz should be on everybody’s list this summer.
+With this in mind, we’ve picked out the "Top 5 " reasons why St. Moritz should be on everybody’s list this summer.

 1. The Views

 The Engadin valley is famous for its dramatic high peaks, lush meadows and blue cloudless skies.
 After the snow melts, a carpet of green pastures covered with wildflowers is revealed, making this the perfect backdrop for exploring the area on foot or by mountain bike.